Amanda Frisbie: Club career

-Boston Breakers, 2017

 The Boston Breakers announced on January 10, 2017, that the club had signed Frisbie as a discovery player for the 2017 season.
 The team folded before the 2018 season.

-Perth Glory, 2017–18

 Frisbie was signed by Perth Glory for the 2017–18 W-League season, on loan from the Boston Breakers.

-Sky Blue FC, 2018

 Frisbie was selected 19th overall by Sky Blue FC in the 2018 NWSL Dispersal Draft on January 30, 2018.
 The club and Frisbie mutually terminated her employment on January 24, 2019.

-Klepp, 2018–2019

 On November 14, 2018, Frisbie signed with Norwegian Toppserien club Klepp IL.

-Madrid CFF, 2019–2021

 Frisbie played with Spanish Liga Iberdrola club Madrid CFF from 2019 to 2021.
 On April 3, 2021, she scored a long-range goal in the 73rd minute of a 2–4 loss to UDG Tenerife.

-Atlético Madrid, 2021–2022

 On July 8, 2021, Liga Iberdrola club Atlético Madrid announced that it had acquired Frisbie by transfer and signed her to a two-year contract.
 She suffered a knee injury and returned on May 7, 2022.

-S.F.
-Damaiense, 2022–2023

 Frisbie played for Portuguese Liga BPI club Damaiense in 2022.

-SK Brann, 2023–2024

 In January 2023, Frisbie signed a contract with Norwegian Toppserien club SK Brann through the end of the year, as reinforcement after an Achilles tendon injury to Natasha Anasi.
 The move reunited her with her former manager at Klepp IL, Olli Harder.

-DC Power FC, 2024–

 On September 4, 2024, Frisbie returned to the United States, signing a contract with DC Power FC ahead of the inaugural USL Super League season.

+Frisbie announced her retirement from professional soccer on June 25, 2025.